apache/parquet-java/README.md

 ## Building

-Parquet-MR uses Maven to build and depends on the thrift compiler (protoc is now managed by maven plugin).
+Parquet-java uses Maven to build and depends on the thrift compiler (protoc is now managed by maven plugin).

 ### Install Thrift